 Chapter 13 Bankruptcy

 A Chapter 13 bankruptcy is more of a repayment plan.
 Unlike a plan through a Debt Consolidation company, this does not necessarily mean that you have to pay back 100% of the debt.
 Instead, Mike will help you propose a payment plan to the court based upon your income and expenses.
 These payment plans last either 3 or 5 years, depending on your situation.
 Under the plan, the court consolidates all of your unsecured debt, and you agree to pay 1 payment each month to the Trustee.
 The Trustee then distributes your payment among your creditors.
 At the end of the plan, whatever is left due and owing on your unsecured debt is discharged.
 In a Chapter 13, you can also bring your back mortgage payments current, make payments on student loans, cars, and tax debt.
 In Chapter 13, there is also a mechanism to “cramdown” (i.e., separate the secured non-dischargable debt from the unsecured dischargable debt) on assets that are worth less than the debt owed against them, subject to some limitations.
+I found this team when I needed to buy a research paper for college.
+I was pleased to cooperate with them because they are real professionals.
+A got a very good research paper.
+I’m sure you won’t regret if you hire them as well.
+They are awesome!
 Like a Chapter 7, a Chapter 13 petition also triggers the automatic stay.
 Call Mike for a free consultation to determine what chapter of bankruptcy, or another solution, best meets your needs.

 This content is not meant to constitute advice of any kind, including without limitation, legal advice of any kind.
 If you require advice in relation to any legal matter you should consult an appropriately qualified lawyer.